ouspg/CompSec-return-templates/README.md

 It is recommended to do as described above, but it is not required (= you can add more things if you like).

-*If you are doing lecture tasks/diary instead of corresponding lab, return it directly to Moodle.*
+*If you are taking only weekly exams instead of corresponding lab, you don't have to fill this template.*

 Check [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) if you need a refresher on how to use Git.
 Some basic commands below